Allen Tate: 1920s

 In 1924, Tate moved to New York City where he met poet Hart Crane, with whom he had been corresponding for some time.
 Over a four-year period, Tate worked freelance for The Nation, and contributed to the Hound & Horn, Poetry magazine, and others.
 To make ends meet, he worked as a janitor.

 During a summer visit with the poet Robert Penn Warren in Kentucky, he began a relationship with writer Caroline Gordon.
-The two lived together in Greenwich Village, but moved with Crane to a house in Patterson, New York, near "Robber Rocks," the home of friends Slater and Sue Brown.
+The two lived together in Greenwich Village, but moved with Crane to a house in Patterson, New York, near "Robber Rocks," the home of friends Slater Brown and Sue Brown.
 Tate married Gordon in New York in May 1925.
 Their daughter Nancy was born in September.
-In 1928, along with others New York City friends, Tate went to Europe.
+In 1928, along with other New York City friends, Tate went to Europe.
 In London, he visited with T. S. Eliot, whose poetry and criticism he greatly admired, and he also visited Paris.

 In 1928, Tate published his first book of poetry, Mr. Pope and Other Poems, which contained his most famous poem, "Ode to the Confederate Dead" (not to be confused with "Ode to the Confederate Dead at Magnolia Cemetery" by the poet Henry Timrod).
-That same year, Tate also published a biography Stonewall Jackson: The Good Soldier.
+That same year, Tate also published the biography Stonewall Jackson: The Good Soldier.
 Later he became tired of the "Ode."

 Just before leaving for Europe in 1928, Tate described himself to John Gould Fletcher as "an enforced atheist".
 He later told Fletcher, "I am an atheist, but a religious one — which means that there is no organization for my religion."
 He regarded secular attempts to develop a system of thought for the modern world as misguided.
 "Only God," he insisted, "can give the affair a genuine purpose."
 In his essay "The Fallacy of Humanism" (1929), Tate criticized the humanists of his time for creating a value system without investing it with any identifiable source of authority.
 "Religion is the only technique for the validation of values," he wrote.
 Although he was attracted to Roman Catholicism, he deferred converting.
 Louis D. Rubin, Jr. observes that Tate may have waited "because he realized that for him at this time it would be only a strategy, an intellectual act".

-In 1929, Tate published a second biography Jefferson Davis: His Rise and Fall.
+In 1929, Tate published a second biography, Jefferson Davis: His Rise and Fall.